EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 #### Propagation Pattern
 ![Combined Collinear Array )](Types_of_Antenna/Combined-Collinear-Array-Pattern.png)

-Figure 1.4:Combined Collinear Array Antenna Propagation Pattern.*
+*Figure 1.28:Combined Collinear Array Antenna Propagation Pattern.*
 The 2D pattern for a collinear array is Omnidirectional in the horizontal plane, but highly Directional in the vertical plane.
 - Flattened Toroid: Imagine taking the standard "doughnut" of a single dipole and stepping on it.
 The pattern becomes a very flat, high-gain disk.
 - High Gain: Because energy that would have gone into the sky or the ground is redirected toward the horizon, the "gain" (signal reach) is significantly higher than a single dipole.